HomeMadeBots/Embedded_Software_Meta_Model/README.md

 # Embedded_Software_Meta_Model

-This repo defines a meta-model allowing to model an embedded software.
+This repo defines a meta-model allowing to model an embedded software loaded on a single core microcontroller.
 The meta-model is framework and language independent.
 It is a set of meta-classes, relations and rules dedicated to the modeling of an embedded software.